 11.2 Information and audit rights of Controller only arise under section 10.1 to the extent that the Agreement does not otherwise give them information and audit rights meeting the relevant requirements of Data Protection Law.

 12 General Terms

 12.1 Confidentiality.
-Each Party must keep any information it receives about the other Party and its business in connection with this Agreement ("Confidential Information”) confidential and must not use or disclose that Confidential Information without the prior written consent of the other Party except to the extent that: (a) disclosure is required by law; (b) the relevant information is already in the public domain.
+Each Party must keep confidential any information it receives about the other Party and its business in connection with this Agreement ("Confidential Information”) and must not use or disclose that Confidential Information without the prior written consent of the other Party except to the extent that: (a) disclosure is required by law, or; (b) the relevant information is already in the public domain.

 12.2 Notices.
 All notices and communications given under this Agreement must be in writing and will be sent by email.
 Controller shall be notified by email sent to the address related to its use of the Service under the Principal Agreement.
 Processor shall be notified by email sent to the address: email@example.com.